Dates

 Musical direction Vasily Petrenko

-Stage director and set designer Kirill Serebrennikov
+Stage director, set and costume designer Kirill Serebrennikov

 Co-director and choreographer Evgeny Kulagin